Synthetic Drugs and Research Chemicals

 In the last few years, stories have circulated in the news media about drugs known as bath salts, K2, or Spice that result in erratic, violent behavior in those who use them.
 New types of drugs with similar reactions and stories seem to pop up on a regular basis, making it seem that there is a plethora of new drugs being introduced every day.

-This is not so far from the truth as it might seem.
 However, many of these drugs are simply new versions of natural compounds that have been created in the laboratory.
 Known as research chemicals or synthetic drugs, these substances have side effects and risks that have led the Office of National Drug Control Policy to declare them as a threat to public health and safety.
-Understanding more about the origins, risks, and potential solutions to the spread of these drugs may help people who are struggling with synthetic drug abuse to get the help they need and begin the path to recovery.
+Understanding more about the origins, risks, and potential solutions to the spread of these drugs may help people who are struggling with synthetic drug misuse get the help they need and begin the path to recovery.

 The term designer drugs is often used to describe synthetic drugs and research chemicals.
 This is an appropriate name, because these drugs are designed rather than extracted from nature.
 Quite simply, these drugs are manufactured in labs.